rlsroa-coder/9berylliumcs3/classObjectUML.md

 BRINGS YOU TO POINT A-B                    If it takes you to the designated location

-MINIMIZES ENERGY USE                       If the vehicle minizes movement from the user
+MINIMIZES ENERGY USE                       If the vehicle minimizes movement from the user

 MINIMIZES TIME TAKEN                       If the vehicle can take you from point a to b in minimum time